 We are the Chambers of choice for a number of major multinational companies.
 We have recently represented Shell, BP, Unilever, Volkswagen, GSK, among others.

-Members of Henderson Chambers are known for bringing particular sector expertise to the handling of complex commercial claims.
-In recent years they have been instructed in heavyweight and high profile cases involving life sciences, oil and gas, banking and financial services, automotive, IT and telecoms, transportation, and in the design, manufacture and supply of products.
+Our team brings particular sector acumen to the handling of complex commercial claims.
+This includes in insurance and re-insurance, life sciences, IT, oil and gas, banking and financial services, and in the automotive, telecoms, and transportation sectors.

 - Complex contractual disputes